 The best timeframes for chart pattern analysis

 Before diving into specific patterns, you need to understand that timeframe selection dramatically impacts pattern reliability.
-The same stock can show completely different patterns depending on whether you're looking at 15-minute, daily, or weekly charts.
+The same asset can show completely different patterns depending on whether you're looking at 15-minute, daily, or weekly charts.

 For instance, take Bitcoin below: the very same moment in time can look completely different on a daily chart versus a monthly chart.